How can I get a copy of my application?

 To withdraw from an exam, please send an email indicating that you are withdrawing from the exam.
 The email must affirmatively state that you are withdrawing from the examination.
 An email that indicates you are considering withdrawing from the exam will not be considered as a withdrawal from the exam.
 Emails must be received by July 1st for a July exam and February 1st for a February exam in order to receive a partial refund ($150).
 Fees cannot be applied to a future exam.

-What kind of photo meets the requirements for the application?
+What kind of color photo meets the requirements for the application?

-The passport photo must be 2 x 2 photo headshot, facing forward against a light colored backdrop which must be saved in .jpg format and have a dpi between 600×600 and 1200×1200.
-DO NOT SCAN YOUR ACTUAL PASSPORT OR TAKE A PICTURE OF YOUR PASSPORT OR PASSPORT PICTURE!
+The color photo must be 2 x 2 photo headshot, facing forward against a light colored backdrop which must be saved in .jpg format.
+It is similar to a passport-type photo but is not A SCAN OR PICTURE OF YOUR ACTUAL PASSPORT OR PASSPORT PICTURE.
+Scans or pictures of your passport or passport picture will not meet the requirements for the photo in a .jpg format.
 If you are scanning a photo to save as a .jpg, please make sure that it is cropped to the 2×2 headshot.

 May I use my school email address as my Synergy login?